-The Honda Jazz, also known as the Honda Fit in some markets, is a subcompact car produced by Honda since 2001.
+The Honda Pilot, also known as the Honda Fit in some markets, is a subcompact car produced by Honda since 2001.
 It is known for its practicality, reliability, and fuel efficiency, making it a popular choice among drivers around the world.
-In this article, we will explore the history of the creation of the Honda Jazz, its generations, features, advantages, and provide information on how to change the oil in a Honda Jazz.
+In this article, we will explore the history of the creation of the Honda Pilot, its generations, features, advantages, and provide information on how to change the oil in a Honda Pilot.

-The Honda Jazz was first introduced in Japan in 2001, followed by its worldwide release in 2002.
+The Honda Pilot was first introduced in Japan in 2001, followed by its worldwide release in 2002.
 It was designed to offer the practicality of a compact car while providing the interior space and flexibility of a larger vehicle.
-The first-generation Honda Jazz was equipped with a 1.2-liter or 1.4-liter engine and was available in both manual and automatic transmission options.
+The first-generation Honda Pilot was equipped with a 1.2-liter or 1.4-liter engine and was available in both manual and automatic transmission options.

 - 1 Do I need to urgently change the oil right now?